 From historic Santa Fe, we will stop at two Native American settlements, San Idelfonso and Taos Pueblo, and experience their rich art and cultural traditions — especially their world-famous pottery focusing on the artistry of María Montoya Martínez.

 Next we will trace the route of El Camino Real, the ancient road in use for three hundred years (1585–1885) connecting Mexico City with Santa Fe, the capital of New Spain.
-Follow El Camino Real de Tierra Adentro, the first road in America and the longest for nearly a century via EDSITEment's interactive map of key points on the journey.
+Follow El Camino Real de Tierra Adentro, the first road in America and the longest for nearly a century.
 UNESCO's World Heritage Committee inscribed the Camino Real de Tierra Adentro, otherwise known as the Silver Route, as one of its newest World Heritage cultural sites in August 2010.
 Refer to our new companion worksheet of field notes for each trail marker to learn how this road transformed the Southwest.

 Coming full circle, we conclude our trip where we started, in Santa Fe, and explore the Palace of the Governors.
 Continuously occupied since 1610, it is one of the oldest governing structures in the country.

 As we prepare for the trip, the NEH-funded resource, Southwest Crossroads: Cultures and Histories of the American Southwest, provides teachers with an excellent online matrix of primary source materials, such as original photos, maps, painting, poems, oral histories, and films that can assist you in bringing to life the stories of the diverse people who call this landscape home.